reframe-hpc/reframe/docs/configure.rst

      "CC"

-  If you explicitly query a configuration value and this value is not defined in the configuration file, ReFrame will print its default value.
+  If you explicitly query a configuration value which is not defined in the configuration file, ReFrame will print its default value.